crystal-lang/crystal-book/docs/README.md

 ## Grow in Crystal

-The core documentation of the Crystal language, standard library and tooling.
+The core documentation of the Crystal language, standard library, and tooling.

 <div class="cards" markdown="1">
   <div class="card" markdown="1">